LokimuKH19/DRQI/README.md

 ## Exceptions
 - In random initialized cases sometimes the model might convergence to high ordered eigenpairs
 - We will continue to update the DRQI to improve its performance

+## 2025-06-19
+- After several series of experiments we found:
+- DRQI under different seeds, Adam optimizer: Suitable for larger lr (0.01).
+In contrast, IPMNN and DRM are advised to use 0.001.
+- We would carry out more experiments tommorrow.